petermr/CEVOpen/annotations_2022/Readme.txt

 3. Click on the icon ADD FILE.
 4. Then click on Upload files, there you can choose the edited csv file from your computer and hit upload.

-Name your File as: annotator_name.
+Name your File as: annotator_name For eg: annotator_vaishnavi.